ipld/ipld/block-layer/codecs/dag-jose.md

 - Any field which is represented as `base64url(<data>)` we map directly to `Bytes` .
 For fields like `header` and `protected` which are specified as the `base64url(ascii(<some json>))` that means that the value is the `ascii(<some json>)` bytes.
 - For JWS we specify that the `payload` property MUST be a CID, and we set the `payload` of the encoded JOSE object to `Bytes` containing the bytes of the CID.
 For applications where an additional network request to retrieve the linked content is undesirable then an `identity` multihash should be used.
-- For JWE objects the `ciphertext` must decrypt to a plaintext which is the bytes of a CID.
+- For JWE objects the `ciphertext` must decrypt to a cleartext which is the bytes of a CID.
 This is for the same reason as the `payload` being a CID, and the same approach of using an `identity` multihash can be used, and most likely will be the only way to retain the confidentiality of data.

 Below we present an IPLD schema representing the encoded JOSE objects.
-Note that the `EncodedJOSE` union is not in fact a valid IPLD schema as there is no valid discriminator.
-The actual wire format is a single struct which contains all the keys from both the `EncodedJWE` and the `EncodedJWS` structs, implementors should follow [section 9 of the JWE spec](https://tools.ietf.org/html/rfc7516#section-9) and distinguish between these two branches of the union by checking if the `payload` attribute exists, and hence you have a JWS; or the `ciphertext` attribute, hence you have a JWE.
+Note that there are two IPLD schemas, `EncodedJWE` and `EncodedJWS`.
+The actual wire format is a single struct which contains all the keys from both the `EncodedJWE` and the `EncodedJWS` structs, implementors should follow [section 9 of the JWE spec](https://tools.ietf.org/html/rfc7516#section-9) and distinguish between these two branches by checking if the `payload` attribute exists, and hence you have a JWS; or the `ciphertext` attribute, hence you have a JWE.

 **Encoded JOSE**